How Dental Implants Work

 HOW DENTAL IMPLANTS WORK

-Dental implants anchor single replacement teeth or bridges that link separated replacement teeth, or even bridges that hold a full set of replacement teeth.
-The implants themselves are drilled directly into the jawbone, and over time they fuse together with the bone, providing a strong, supporting base.
-These anchors serve the dual purposes of holding the false teeth permanently and securely in place and maintaining the integrity of the bones of the jaw and face.
+Dental implants anchor single teeth, bridges with a single anchor, or bridges that hold a full set of replacement teeth.
+The implants themselves are drilled directly into the jawbone.
+Over time, they fuse together with the bone, providing a strong, supporting base.
+These anchors serve the dual purposes of holding the teeth permanently and securely in place and maintaining the integrity of the jaw bones and face.
 The replacement teeth feel and operate just like natural teeth, and must be properly cared for just like natural teeth.
-Without continued oral hygiene, the mouth is still vulnerable to plaque and gum disease, which threatens implants just like normal teeth.
+Without continued oral hygiene, the mouth is still vulnerable to plaque and gum disease, which threatens implants.

 If you have damaged or missing teeth, take advantage of implant dentistry right away!
-Implants can not only give you new teeth that are just as secure and effective as your old, but can help maintain the integrity and shape of your jaw and facial bones.
-Contact Dental Partners of Boston, and let our top experts help you evaluate your needs and pick a treatment that’s right for you!
+Implants can give you new secure and functional teeth and help maintain the shape of your jaw and facial bones.
+Contact Dental Partners of Boston, and let our top experts help you evaluate your needs and create a custom treatment plan.

 Related Posts